christoph-v/spark/README.md

 Following statements are intended to hold true for this repository

+## How to Contribute

+If you want to contribute, please create an account at GitHub, if you don't have any, and and then
+- Clone the Repository to your account
+- Create and Checkout your Developer Branch (at your account)
+- Create ONE commit with your changes (at your account)
+- Create Pull Request (here at github.com/christoph-v/spark)

 ## Everlasting Statements

 ### The GOAL of this project can be described by SMS-BONES-GPS